What is the tax position when I take money from my pension flexibly?

 Since the introduction of pension flexibility, fewer people use their pension savings to buy an annuity, but this remains an option for some.

 The minimum pension age (the earliest age from which you can take money from your pension) is 55 for most people.
 Some public sector schemes are excepted from this rule, such as those for firefighters, police and the armed forces.
 People working in certain professions such as sports people, ballet dancers and deep-sea divers also have special exemptions.
 Some people will be allowed to retire early due to ill-health.

+- might die with you, or it could have a guaranteed part that is paid to your beneficiary or beneficiaries after you die.
 A beneficiary can be anyone you nominate.
 It does not need to be a family member.